-Are you tired of feeling tired?
-Do you fall asleep in front of the TV?
-How did you sleep last night?
-Are you feeling 'full of beans' today?
-1 in 3 people suffer from some form of sleeping problem and as sleep is essential for good health and wellbeing, it's important to solve the sleeping problem as urgently as possible.
-On average, a person needs 8 hours sleep a night in order to function well during the day, but a high percentage of people don't get more than five hours sleep a night.
-If you don't sleep properly, the following can happen to you: memory problems, dizziness and headaches, depression, diabetes, short temper, weight gain.
+On average, a person needs 8 hours sleep a night in order to function well during the day, but a high percentage of people very rarely get more than five hours sleep a night.
+If you don't sleep properly, the following can happen to you: memory problems, tiredness, dizziness, headaches, depression, irritability, diabetes, short temper, unable to concentrate, weight gain.
 Do any of these ring a bell with you?
-Here's some of the main sleeping problems:

 Insomnia insomnia or sometimes just called sleeplessness is the inability to get to sleep or sleep well at night, it can be caused by stress, jet lag, a health condition, the medications you take, the amount of tea, coffee or alcohol you drink.
 For more information on the causes of insomnia and ways to help against it, click on the following link: The causes and treatment for insomnia

 Snoring snoring can be a terrible problem, not only for you, but also for your partner.
 If you regularly snore at night, it can disrupt the quality of your sleep, leading to daytime fatigue, irritability, and increased health problems.
 Also, if your snoring keeps your partner awake, it can create major relationship problems too.